 Frequently Asked Questions About Flushable Cat Litter

 Unlike non-flushable cat litter that includes sodium bentonite and clogs plumbing, the flushable kind is made of natural materials that break down and are flushable.
 It is both environmentally friendly and cat friendly.
 However, you must follow the instructions on the packaging and remember that it is not as simple as just dumping the entire litter box into the toilet.

 Many of the flushable cat litter brands are unscented.
-They are only lightly scented by the natural ingredients they are made of like wood.
+They are only lightly scented by the natural ingredients they are made of, like wood.

 Check on the packaging of the flushable cat litter.
 You’ll find that many of them are low dust.

 The best flushable cat litter is the one that your cat prefers, and it always varies from cat to cat.
 One likes a specific natural scent more than another.
-Always check the packaging of flushable cat litters to make sure they are for both sewer and septic tank systems depending on what kind of system you have.
+Always check the packaging of flushable cat litters to make sure they are for sewer and septic tank systems depending on the kind of system you have.
 Don’t purchase a flushable cat litter brand just because it is supposed to be the best.
-Remember what you consider to be the best, your cat might not so always enjoy it.
-For this reason, purchase smaller packaging until you find a litter you both can agree is really the best.
+Remember what you consider to be the best.
+Your cat might not, so always enjoy it.
+For this reason, purchase smaller packaging until you find a litter you both can agree is the best.

 Is flushable cat litter right for you?

-Most flushable cat litters are better for your cat’s health because they don’t use chemicals or harmful additives.
+Most flushable cat litters are better for your cat’s health than traditional clay-based litters because they don’t use chemicals or harmful additives.
 Most of the brands have no heavy perfume scents and only give off natural scents from the ingredients they are made of, so your cat does not mind getting into his or her litter box.
 If you keep the litter box clean, your cant will enjoy the flushable cat litter more than a non-flushable kind.
 Look on the packaging for the kind of flushable cat litter both you and your cat can agree upon.

-Since the flushable types are made of different natural ingredients, it is advisable to choose two or smaller packages of flushable cat litter to see which your cat might prefer.
+Since flushable types are made of different natural ingredients, it is advisable to choose two or smaller packages of flushable cat litter to see which your cat might prefer.
 It could be that he or she does not like some of the natural scents, especially cats who are indoor and have never been acquainted with outdoor scents.
-Once you have found a flushable cat litter that both you and your cat agree with changing the litter box will become an easier chore for you.
+Once you have found a flushable cat litter that both you and your cat agree with, changing the litter box will become an easier chore for you.